On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Reduction to the study of Fourier coefficients

-Recall that here the most optimistic bound would be $\ll_\eps k^{-1/2}(km)^\eps$.
-The idea is that the function $\xi\mapsto \xi^{k}e^{-k}$ has a maximum at $\xi=k$ and is very localised there.
+Here we have also used the fact that as $g$ is a Hecke eigenform it generates an irreducible cuspidal automorphic representation\footnote{Here $\mathbb A$ denotes the adele ring of rational numbers.} of $\widetilde{GL}_2(\mathbb A)$, the metaplectic cover of $\mathrm{GL}_2(\mathbb A)$, and thus corresponds to one of the special forms (see the beginning of \cite[Section 7.1]{Mao2007}) for which \cite[(9.1)]{Blomer-Harcos2008} is valid. \end{proof} The idea behind Proposition \ref{Fourier-coeff} is that the function $\xi\mapsto \xi^{k}e^{-\xi}$ has a maximum at $\xi=k$ and is very localised there.
 We give a fairly detailed argument as the $k$-dependence in (\ref{pointwise-bound}) is crucial and also remark that if the exponent of $k$ in Lemma \ref{pointwise} would be large than $-1/12$, then the method used to obtain the required approximation (Proposition \ref{Fourier-coeff}) would not succeed.
 This stems from treating the error term coming from Lemma \ref{I-approx} applied to the partial sum $\Phi_g^{(2)}$.

 Let us set

 for any $y>0$ and $s\in\mathbb C$.
 The following auxiliary result will be useful.

 \begin{lemma} (\cite[Lemma 2.3.]{Ghosh-Sarnak2012}) For $|h|\ll k^{2/3-\delta}$, with any $\delta>0$, we have